Earth Notes: On Website Technicals (2019-05)Updated 2022-10-09 13:54 GMT.

 2019-05-16: Phone Bill

-Not really an EOU matter — though I've had to support EOU on 3G through my phone more while my broadband has been flaky...
+Not really an EOU matter — though I have had to support EOU on 3G through my phone more while my broadband has been flaky...

 According to my last itemised bill I'm not exactly propping up my mobile telco: just over a call a day on average and two SMS texts and a little over 10MB data per day also!